gambit/gambit/lib/_syntax/README.md

 ## Dev Integration check-list:

 - Integrate interpretation envrionment
-  - integrate new "locat" container.
-    In the last Gambit's version, source vector were modified to accept an extra location parameter, making source object a contianer of variable size.
-    This clash with the new source vector representation.
   - Use the "descriptor" structure instead of plain procedure for macro definition's expansion.
 Those are usefull to reconstruct the expander definitions and show the expected form to the user (for forms such as `cond`).